 Other Civil War vessels that carried spar torpedoes include the H.L.
 Hunley.
 The Hunley sank the Union warship, USS Housatonic.
 The victory came with a bitter taste, as the Hunley herself failed to return after the mission.

-Ironclads built towards the end of the war were designed to carry spar torpedoes in place of a ram.
+Some Confederate ironclads built towards the end of the war were designed to carry spar torpedoes in place of a ram.
 The CSS Richmond is a good example.
 Pictures can be seen at the Confederate Ironclads page.

 As the news of the destruction caused by such small crafts spread, just about all navies procured their own spar torpedo flotillas.